d2iq-shadowbq/Enterprise-DC-OS-LATEST-Install-Cheatsheet/2 - Bootstrap Preparation.md

-# Enterprise DC/OS 1.12 BETA - Prepare Bootstrap Node
+# Enterprise DC/OS 1.12 - Prepare Bootstrap Node
 After installing the "Prerequisites" on all nodes including the bootstrap nodes, do the following on the server designated as the Bootstrap node.

 ### Create Bootstrap Directories in Home Directory